valsamovich/cs.github.io/docs/tutorials/database.md

 - The **primary key** is the candidate key that is chosen as the key that the DMBS will use unique identify each row in a relation.
 - Any "losing" candidate keys will still be present in the relation, and each will be known as an **alternate key**
 - A **surrogate key** is a column with a unique, DBMS-assigned identifier that has been added to a table to be the primary key.
 The unique values of the surrogate key are assigned by the DBMS each time a row is created, and the values never change.
 - The attribute in the second relation that holds relationship values is referred to as a **Foreign key**.
+In most casee. it is important that every value of a foreign key matches a value of the primary key.
+This rule called *referential integrity constraint*.

 ## Glossary